 The European Green Capital Award pays tribute to European cities where innovative urban environmental management and initiatives have taken hold.
 Award winning cities lead the way in setting higher standards in sustainable urban development, listening to what their citizens want and pioneering innovative solutions to environmental challenges.

-An international Expert Panel performs a detailed technical assessment of each applicant, on the basis of 12 environmental indicators covering climate change: mitigation; climate change adaptation; sustainable urban mobility; sustainable land use; nature and biodiversity; air quality; noise; waste; water; green growth and eco-innovation; energy performance; and governance.
-Following the technical evaluation, the successful cities will be shortlisted for the final stage of the 2021 title.
+An international Expert Panel performed a detailed technical assessment of each applicant on the basis of 12 environmental indicators covering climate change: mitigation; climate change adaptation; sustainable urban mobility; sustainable land use; nature and biodiversity; air quality; noise; waste; water; green growth and eco-innovation; energy performance; and governance.
+Following this technical evaluation, the Expert Panel selected the finalist cities that will go onto the final stage of the 2021 European Green Capital competition.

-The Jury will assess the shortlisted cities based on the following evaluation criteria:
+The Jury will assess the finalists based on the following evaluation criteria: